-With respect to each Interest Period, the period from, and including, the second U.S. Government Securities Business Day immediately preceding the first day in that Interest Period to, but excluding, the second U.S. Government Securities Business Day immediately preceding the Interest Payment Date for that Interest Period, provided that if any Interest Period is adjusted due to the postponement of an Interest Payment Date, the corresponding Observation Period will not be adjusted and will be determined based on that Interest Period prior to its
+Observation Periods: With respect to each Interest Period after the Initial Interest Periods, the period from, and including, the second U.S. Government Securities Business Day immediately preceding the first day in that Interest Period to, but excluding, the second U.S. Government Securities Business determined on each applicable Determination Date, plus 0.35%, provided that this rate will not be less than the Minimum Interest Rate or greater than the Maximum Interest Rate